 Charter Oak Brewing Company, Danbury

 My word, where to start with Charter Oak.
-While they are a newer Connecticut brewery, they’ve also been around forever.
+While they were a newer Connecticut brewery when I visited in 2019, they’ve also been around forever.
 Okay, 2012, but that’s nearly forever in Connecticut-breweryland.
 I’ve followed the company’s trajectory since then, and it has been a wild ride.

 This is one of those breweries for which I have so much “stuff”, collected over the last seven years, that I don’t know what to do with it all on this page.
 I’ll try to recap the pre-brick and mortar days as succinctly as possible.
 Please bear with me.